 According to the American Psychological Association, 72% of adults feel extremely stressed about their finances, be it debt or worrying about investments or future contemplation.
+Many people find themselves struggling to avoid financial stress

 The relentless stress about finances is a major cause of anxiety and other serious health issues in many adults.
 The current global crisis, the pandemic and periods of recession or inflation induce financial stress.